dan-antonelli/tiny-drive/README.md

 # barebones-drive-client

 The client of a barebones Google Drive-version in React + TS.
+The ui is made with [shadcn](https://ui.shadcn.com/).

 ## Project Structure